 For a quick and easy skillet meal like this one, you have a lot of side dish options.
 Chicken Marsala is delicious with rice, mashed or baked potatoes, or buttered noodles.
-Quinoa is also a great option.
+Serving this dish with quinoa is also a great low-carb option to rice.

 To keep the chicken Marsala dinner healthier, choose sides like cauliflower rice or broccoli rice, or even just a side of veggies like the zucchini and red pepper I have served up in these meal prep servings work well!